datotchkadua/interactive-rating-component/README.md

 ### The challenge
 Users are able to:

-View the optimal layout for the app depending on the device's screen size See hover states for all interactive elements on the page Select and submit a number rating
+View the optimal layout for the app depending on the device's screen size.
+See hover states for all interactive elements on the page.
+Select and submit a number rating.
-See the "Thank you" card state after submitting a rating
+See the "Thank you" card state after submitting a rating.

 ### Built With
 HTML5, CSS3, React.js(React-router6,useState-hook)